edm1922/Conglomerate-CRM/README.md

 This application includes terms of service that govern your access to and use of our customer relationship management application.
 You can view the full terms of service at `/terms-of-service` in the application or by accessing the [terms-of-service.md](public/terms-of-service.md) file directly.

+## Data Deletion

+This application includes data deletion instructions that explain how users can request the deletion of their personal data.
+You can view the full data deletion instructions at `/data-deletion` in the application or by accessing the [data-deletion-instructions.md](public/data-deletion-instructions.md) file directly.

 ## Security Features

 - Environment-based configuration